oracle-livelabs/database-maa/recovery-service/intro-recovery-service/intro-recovery-service.md

-# Real-time Oracle Database protection with Autonomous Recovery Service
+# Protect & Recover Databases from Ransomware with Oracle Recovery Service

 ## Introduction